fight pornography

 8. Realize that you didn’t just become addicted to porn.

 How you conduct yourself in public and where you look every day have greatly influenced where you find yourself today.
-That long stare at the passing woman, the double-take at the lady you just walked by, the thoughts that come to mind when you see the magazines in the checkout lane at the grocery store… This is where the battle starts in the everyday scenarios and situations.
+That long stare at the passing woman, the double-take at the lady you just walked by, the thoughts that come to mind about that one special coworker.
+This is where the battle starts in the everyday scenarios and situations.
 Fight the good fight here too.
 Guard your eyes and guard your mind.

 9. Take a second and think beyond the images or videos you’re looking at.